Fibering rigidity of 3-manifolds with Torelli monodromy: Background and basic structure

 \subsection{Conventions and notations}

-A fiber in $M$ determines a free homotopy class of surfaces in $M$, as well as an element of $H^{1}(M, \mathbb{Z})$ which is the class of the base space over which $M$ fibers.
+Throughout this paper, $M$ will denote a closed, connected, oriented 3-manifold.
+A fiber in $M$ determines a free homotopy class of surfaces in $M$, as well as an element of $H^{1}(M, \mathbb{Z})$ which is the pullback of the generator of the first cohomology of the base space over which $M$ fibers.
 When it does not cause confusion, the same notation will be used for a surface embedded in $M$ representing the homotopy class and the fiber. \\

-By \textit{curve} is meant here a free homotopy class of maps from the 1-sphere into a surface or 3-manifold that is not homotopic to a point.
-Curves are not necessarily simple, and will sometimes be assumed to pass through a basepoint.
-This basepoint in $M$ is chosen to be in the intersection of $S_1$ and $S_2$.
+Unless otherwise stated, by \textit{curve} is meant here a nontrivial free homotopy class of maps from the 1-sphere into a surface or 3-manifold.
+Curves will sometimes be assumed to pass through a basepoint.
+This basepoint in $M$ is chosen to be in the intersection of the pair of embedded surfaces $S_1$ and $S_2$ representing the two fibers.
 A curve will often be confused with the image in a surface or 3-manifold of a chosen representative of the homotopy class.
 All curves, surfaces and 3-manifolds are assumed to be oriented. \\